West Virginia Code

 (25) "Nonresident decedent" means a decedent who was domiciled in another jurisdiction at the time of his or her death.

 (26) "Parent" includes any person entitled to take, or who would be entitled to take if the child died without a will, as a parent under this code by intestate succession from the child whose relationship is in question and excludes any person who is only a stepparent, foster parent or grandparent.
+However, a parent is barred from inheriting from or through a child of the parent pursuant to the provisions of §42-1-11 of this code.

 (27) "Payor" means a trustee, insurer, business entity, employer, government, governmental agency or subdivision or any other person authorized or obligated by law or a governing instrument to make payments.